DragonTsai/Q-Variance-challenge/README.md

 Q: Can I use AI for the challenge?

 A: Yes, AI-assisted entries are encouraged.
 We used Grok to help design and code the challenge.
-Its [entry](submissions/grok_rough_vol) is a rough volatility model which uses three parameters for an R² of 0.988 – close but no cigar!
+Its [entry](submissions/grok_rough_vol) is a rough volatility model which achieves an R² of 0.995 but uses three parameters – close but no cigar!

 **Further reading:**